 Robert Paterson, Composer & Artistic Director

 Considered a 'modern day master' and often the 'highlight of the program' (The New York Times), Robert Paterson's music is loved for its elegance, wit, structural integrity, and a wonderful sense of color.
 Paterson was named The Composer of The Year from the Classical Recording Foundation with a performance and celebration at Carnegie's Weill Hall in 2011.
-His music has been on the Grammy® ballot for the past three seasons, and his music was named ‘Best of 2012' on National Public Radio.
+His music has been on the Grammy® ballot for the past four seasons, and his music was named ‘Best of 2012' on National Public Radio.
 His works have been played by the Louisville Orchestra, Minnesota Orchestra, American Composers Orchestra, Austin Symphony, Vermont Symphony, BargeMusic, the Albany Symphony Dogs of Desire, among others.
 Paterson’s choral works were recorded by Musica Sacra and maestro Kent Tritle, and the album was released in 2015, with a world premiere performance at the Cathedral of St. John the Divine in New York City.

 Notable awards include the winner of the Utah Arts Festival, the Copland Award, ASCAP Young Composer Awards, a three year Music Alive! grant from the League of American Orchestras and New Music USA, and yearly ASCAP awards.
 Fellowships include Yaddo, the MacDowell Colony, and the Aspen Music Festival.